kayvank/kinesis-to-aurora/README.md

-user-likes-svc
+kinesis-to-aurora
 ====

 This is an Idempotent service that persists likes/unlikes user-events from kinesis stream & persisting them in Aurora RDS.
+User envents are :
 - likes: storedas like events against an asset
 - unlikes: cause deletion of a previously stored like event of an asset